emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

   * __Commune with Nature:__ You are naturally able to speak with plants and animals.
   * __Lightweight:__ Any cup of alcohol affects you like two.
   * __Blade of Grass:__ Summon a 1d6 blade of woven plant fiber on command.
   * __Harden:__ As an offhand action, harden or unharden yourself.
-While hardened, gain 2 armor but loose 2 dexterity.
+While hardened, gain 2 armor but lose 2 dexterity.
 Does not stack with other armor.
 * __Advantages:__
   * __Scurry:__ You have advantage on dexterity based athletics checks.
 * __Combat Abilities:__
   * __Dodge:__ Any time you are attacked, roll a d20 and add your dexterity.
-If you get above a 15, the attack misses.
+If you get a 17 or above, the attack misses.